Yichabod/personal_website/content/posts/decentralized_governance.md

 Inspired by the work of Ostrom, and the work of other digital governance scholars, I, Joshua Tan, and Ann Brody began the collection and analysis of governance documents.
 Our hope is to better understand this emerging governance landscape and what might be done to resolve social dilemmas.

-To date, we have [collected governance documents](https://github.com/thelastjosh/govbase/tree/master/documents/constitutions) from 15 different decentralized autonomous organizations (DAOs — one of the most common forms of organization in Web3).
+To date, we have [collected](https://github.com/thelastjosh/govbase/tree/master/documents/constitutions) governance documents from 15 different decentralized organizations<sup id="a4">[4](#g4)</sup>.
+Most, but not all, of these identify as [decentralized autonomous organizations](https://medium.com/commonsstack/exploring-daos-as-a-new-kind-of-institution-8103e6b156d4).
 Our work is ongoing, but I’ll share some preliminary observations:

 **Availability and intention of governance documents highly vary**

-After examining dozens of DAOs, we found that many don’t possess detailed documents relating to governance.
+After examining dozens of decentralized organizations, we found that many don’t possess detailed documents relating to governance.
 For instance, two of the largest DAOs— AAVE and Uniswap — have neither a constitution nor a manifesto.
-Instead, both have brief documents that explaining how new rules are proposed<sup id="a4">[4](#g4)</sup>.
+Instead, both have brief documents that explain how new rules are proposed<sup id="a5">[5](#g5)</sup>.

-Among the five DAO constitutions that we collected, we noticed some variation in the content.
-For instance, most constitutions described how members are added and removed, however one constitution was composed of five short rules (e.g. “income funds ENS and other public goods”) that leave out most details typically necessary for functioning governance.
+Among the five constitutions that we collected, we noticed variation in the content.
+Most constitutions describe at a minimum how members are added and removed, as well as the positions that exist.
+One constitution, however, was just composed of five short rules (e.g. “income funds ENS and other public goods”), leaving out most details typically necessary for functioning governance.

 **A participatory creation process**

-During our survey, we noticed that these governance documents often had forums for public engagement.
-Often, this appeared in the form of a draft post on a chat forum, and public discussion taking place in the comments of the post.
-However, in the case of the Ethereum World DAO, they provide a novel mechanism to propose and vote on community values for the DAO.
+We also noticed that these governance documents often had forums for public engagement.
+Typically, the document would be posted as a draft on a chat forum, and there would be threads of discussion in the chat below.
+Some organizations, however, went beyond this and proposed novel community engagement mechanisms.
+The Ethereum World DAO created a forum where values could be proposed by members of the community and upvoted/downvoted.

-That these documents have greater public engagement than previous ‘web2’ governance documents might be unsurprising, given that many advocates push for distributed consensus and open discussion.
-However, it is reassuring to see these purported values partially reflected in the processes around governance documents themselves.
+That these documents have greater public engagement than previous ‘web2’ governance documents might be unsurprising, given that their advocates push for distributed consensus and open discussion.
+However, it is reassuring to see these purported values reflected in the processes around governance documents themselves.

 **Rights and DAOs**

-One reason that DAOs are exciting for digital governance is that community rights do not rely on a separate enforcing body (like a police force).
-Rather, rights can be incorporated directly into the code of the smart contracts themselves.
-That rights can be specified as code gives institutions unusual granularity in specifying rights; because so many interactions are digitized, it becomes possible to smoothly enforce rules like ‘all voters possessing more than 50 tokens before July 7th, 2020 will be given the ability to add members’.
-Some have referred to this as Turing-complete governance.
+One reason that DAOs are exciting for digital governance is that community rights do not rely on a separate enforcing body.
+Rather, rights can be incorporated directly into the code of the smart contracts.
+That rights can be specified as code gives institutions unusual granularity in governance design; because so many interactions are digitized, it becomes possible to smoothly enforce rules like ‘all voters possessing more than 50 tokens before July 7th, 2020 will be given the ability to add members’.
+Some have referred to this as [Turing-complete governance](https://baby.mirror.xyz/O7a922A-9zT4C4UwssRExkftdHywJ-13sR2rxQ-t__k).

-We found that, with the exception of the Pocket Network constitution, explicit rights were not specified in these DAOs.
-Our hypothesis is that much of the discussion around rights will be found in the technical discussions around the smart contracts that constitute the DAOs.
+We found that, with the exception of the Pocket Network constitution, explicit rights were not explicitly specified in the documents.
+Our hypothesis is that much of the discussion around rights will be found in the technical discussions around smart contracts.

-For our next steps, we intend to do two things.
-First, we would like to better situate our sampled DAOs in the context of the broader DAO ecosystem.
+Next, we intend to do two things.
+First, we would like to better situate our sampled decentralized organizations in the context of the broader ecosystem.
 Second, we would like to examine the relationship between smart contracts and the governance documents.

 What are the design principles of the digital commons?
 Many groups have attempted to answer this question, either by borrowing from Ostrom or through proposing principles of their own.
 However, such theories are most helpful when grounded in empirical observations; we will need to continually learn from efforts around us if we are to build a harmonious and plural digital commons in the new internet.